Kovah101/Tri-Taptical/privacyPolicy.md

 ## 2. Information Collection

-Tri-Tap-Toe does not collect any personal information or user data from players.
-We do not require or request any personal details, including but not limited to names, email addresses, or location data.
+Tri-Tap-Toe does not collect any personal information or user data from players other than player generated usernames and passwords.
+We do not require or request any other personal details, including but not limited to names, email addresses, or location data.

 ## 3. Optional Online Multiplayer

 Tri-Tap-Toe offers optional online multiplayer gameplay.
-Please note that while you may choose to engage in multiplayer matches, we do not collect any personal information related to these interactions.
+Usernames and passwords are the only data collected and these are only used to matchmake and ensure account retention.
+Data is deleted after 90 days of inactivity.
+Please note that while you may choose to engage in multiplayer matches, we do not collect any other personal information related to these interactions.
 Your privacy is a top priority.

 ## 4. Bots with Difficulty Settings